per1234/EtherEventQueue/README.md

   - Type: byte
 - Returns: boolean - true = success, false = memory allocation failure

-`EtherEventQueue.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read. availableEvent() will not receive a new event until the last event has been read(via readEvent()) or flushed(via flushReceiver()).
+`EtherEventQueue.availableEvent(ethernetServer, cookie)` - Returns the number of chars of event including null terminator available to read. availableEvent() will not receive a new event until the last event has been read(via readEvent()) or flushed(via flushReceiver()).
 - Parameter: ethernetServer - The EthernetServer object created in the Ethernet setup of the user's sketch.
   - Type: EthernetServer
+- Parameter(optional): cookie - Cookie value to use in the authentication process.
+This can be used to provide a truly random cookie for enhanced security.
+If this parameter is not specified then a pseudorandom cookie will be generated with the random() function.
+  - Type: int
 - Returns: Number of chars in the event including the null terminator at the end of the string.
   - Type: byte